Svetlana Kopystiansky: Work

 In 1988, she and her husband and collaborator Igor Kopystiansky left the Soviet Union and moved to New York City, which has been their home base since then.

 In 1990 in New York Kopystiansky started a new series of large scale sculptures and installation works constructed from editions of books as found objects or readymades.
 In this group of works real books were placed in wooden boxes in a way that they become visual objects with pages open towards the viewer.
 For these works were used editions of novels in English.

+Svetlana Kopystiansky.
+Universal Space,(1994) Collection of the Centre Pompidou MNAM.
+Detail of the installation 430 x 880 x 360 cm.
+Wooden wall bars, gymnastic rings, books.
+Series of sculptures and installations first exhibited in New York in 1990.

 Produced in New York The Library(1990) for which construction were used editions of collected works by Edgar Allan Poe is represented in the collection of MUMOK Vienna.

 The sculpture was exhibited for the first time at Castelli Graphics New York in 1990.

 Universal Space (1994)represented in the collection of the Centre Pompidou was created using real books (editions of novels) and gymnastic equipment.
 Each book is affixed inside an individual wooden box, concealing the title, but forming a distinct shape from its pages.
 Both the books and the sports equipment used in this work are found objects.
 The installation creates a dual-purpose space, combining functions that are not compatible in reality, thus referring to the artistic ideas of surrealism.

 For The Library (1994) represented in the collection of Reina Sofia Madrid were used editions of Edith Wharton’s The Custom of the Country and The House of Mirth, and The Song of the Lark by Willa Cather.

+Svetlana Kopystiansky.
+Seascape, 2006, Collection of the Centre Pompidou MNAM.
+Oil on canvas, Painted landscape obtained by handwriting a poem by Paul Eluard translated into English by Samuel Beckett and entitled Lady Love.

 In 1990, being in New York Svetlana Kopystiansky and Igor Kopystiansky received a DAAD artists-in-residency grant that brought them from the USA to Berlin, Germany, and resulted in their first solo museum exhibition with a catalogue, "In the Tradition," curated by René Block for the Berlinische Galerie, Museum of Modern Art, in the Martin Gropius-Bau, Berlin in 1991.